No. 31 Squadron RAF: Inter-War period (1919–1938)

 In February 1931, No. 31 Squadron replaced the outdated Bristol F.2B with the Westland Wapiti Mk.IIa.
 The 1935 Quetta earthquake in the Baluchistan Agency, forced the squadron to relocate to RAF Drigh Road in Karachi.

 In April 1939, the squadron became a bomber-transport squadron when it inherited Vickers Valentias from No. 216 Squadron and the Bomber Transport Flight.
 After re-equipping with the Valentia, the squadron carried out attacks against Mirzali Khan (known as the Faqir of Ipi) during the 1939 Waziristan campaign.

 Second World War (1939–1945)

 For the first eighteen months of the Second World War, No. 31 Squadron remained stationed at the North-West Frontier.
-In April 1941, it started to re-equipp with Douglas DC-2 and began flying support missions to RAF Habbaniya during the 1941 Iraqi coup d'état and the following Anglo-Iraqi War.
+In April 1941, it started to re-equip with Douglas DC-2 and began flying support missions to RAF Habbaniya during the 1941 Iraqi coup d'état and the following Anglo-Iraqi War.
 Returning to India, the squadron re-equipped with the Douglas Dakota Mk.I.
 After the Japanese invasion of Burma, it flew missions between Calcutta and Rangoon, dropping supplies for the British Army's Fourteenth Army.
 After the end of the war, the squadron moved to Java.